henryl74/pp3-hangman/README.md

 ![Hangman Home Page](images/home_page.png)

-- The home page displays the name of game, welcomes the user and brifly explains how to play the game.
+- The home page displays the name of game, welcomes the user and briefly explains how to play the game.
 - Here the user will input his/her name to continue, once done the system will greet the player stating his/her name.

 ## Main Menu